TRIPTYK/nfw-cli/docs/New.md

 $ nfw new <path> --docker / -d
 ```
 ### --branch
-- Description: Get a version of the project from a specific version/branch/commit hash.
+- Description: Gets a version of the project from a specific version/branch/commit hash.
 - Type: string
 - Alias: -b
 - Default: master